gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-head.md

 Gatsby includes a built-in `Head` export that allows you to add elements to the [document head](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head) of your pages.

-Compared to [react-helmet](https://github.com/nfl/react-helmet) or other similar solutions, Gatsby Head is easier to use, more performant, has a smaller bundle size, and is supporting all latest React features.
+Compared to [react-helmet](https://github.com/nfl/react-helmet) or other similar solutions, Gatsby Head is easier to use, more performant, has a smaller bundle size, and supports the latest React features.

 ## Using Gatsby Head in your page